HMS Invincible (R05): History

 Invincible was ordered from Vickers Shipbuilding and Engineering on 17 April 1973, and was laid down at Vickers' Barrow-in-Furness on 17 April 1973.
 The ship's construction was delayed by design changes and industrial action, and Invincible was not launched until 3 May 1977.
 The ship was launched by Elizabeth II.
 She was accepted into Royal Navy service on 19 March 1980 and after trials, formally commissioned on 11 July 1980.
 More trials and work-up followed for the ship and her air wing followed before she was declared operational on 19 June 1981, joining the fleet's other carrier Hermes in service.

 Invincible's initial air wing consisted of 801 Naval Air Squadron, equipped with five Sea Harriers and 820 Naval Air Squadron, equipped with Sea King anti-submarine helicopters.
-In August–September 1981, Invicible took part in the NATO naval exercises "Ocean Venture" and "Ocean Safari".
+In August–September 1981, Invincible took part in the NATO naval exercises "Ocean Venture" and "Ocean Safari".

 Proposed sale and Falklands War

-On 25 February 1982, after several months of negotiations, the Australian government announced that it had agreed to buy Invincible for £175 million (285 million A$) as a replacement, under the name HMAS Australia, for the Royal Australian Navy's HMAS Melbourne.
+Pursuant to the plans announced in the 1981 Defence White Paper, on 25 February 1982, after several months of negotiations, the Australian government announced that it had agreed to buy Invincible for £175 million (285 million A$) as a replacement, under the name HMAS Australia, for the Royal Australian Navy's HMAS Melbourne.
 Australia planned to make minimal changes to the carrier, adding more fuel and replacing some of the ship's computers.
 Initially at least, it was planned to operate helicopters only.
 The sale was confirmed by the Ministry of Defence.

 On 2 April 1982, however, Argentina invaded the Falkland Islands.
 Three days later, a naval task force headed by Invincible and Hermes left HMNB Portsmouth bound for the South Atlantic.
 On 20 April, the UK government formally ordered its defence forces to bring the islands back under British control.
 Along with eight Sea Harriers, Invincible's air group included twelve Sea King helicopters that were slightly larger than the ship had originally been designed to accommodate.
 Small machine guns were added around the flight deck and island for close-in defence.

 On 23 April, while en route from Ascension Island to the Falklands, Invincible mistakenly locked her Sea Darts on a VARIG Brazilian Airlines DC-10 rather than on the Argentine Air Force Boeing 707 that had been monitoring the fleet's movements.
 The previous day, Task Group Commander Rear Admiral Sandy Woodward had sought permission from Commander-in-Chief Admiral Sir John Fieldhouse to shoot down the 707 as he believed its activity indicated a raid would be launched from the Argentine aircraft carrier ARA Veinticinco de Mayo.
 As the 707 would be no direct threat to the fleet, Woodward ordered Weapons Tight and the continued tracking of the aircraft's course while a Sea Harrier was dispatched to investigate.
 The Harrier pilot reported that "it was a Brazilian airliner, with all the normal navigation and running lights on."